NFL Anytime Touchdown Scorer Bets for Week 5: Expert Predictions for TD Props

 Best NFL TD Scorer Picks for Week 5

-I currently have four players I am betting to score a touchdown in Week 5.
-All of the TD picks above are half-unit bets except for TJ Hockenson and Dallas Goedert, who are each 0.33-unit bets.
-I will be adding more ahead of Sunday, so be sure to check back after TNF as well.
+I have 11 players I am betting to score a touchdown in Week 5.
+All of the TD picks above are half-unit bets except for Jonathan Taylor and James Cook, who are full-unit bets, as well as TJ Hockenson and Dallas Goedert, who are each 0.33-unit bets.

 - BETMGM SPORTSBOOK